rouni001/CLARK/README.md

 ## Releases

-### Version 1.3.0 (May 15, 2024)
+### Version 1.3.0 (May 16, 2024)
-- Fixed error when processing bacterial genomes during database construction.
+- Fixed error when processing bacterial/viral genomes during database construction.
+- Update reference for human genome.
+- Extend list of references to download for plasmid/plastids.
 - Code improvements and refactoring included.

 ### Previous Versions